apache/druid/docs/querying/sql-functions.md

 You can use the function to ingest data when a column contains an encoded data sketch such as Theta or HLL.

 The function supports `hyperUnique` and `serializablePairLongString` data types by default.
-You can enable support for the following complex data types by [loading their extensions](../configuration/extensions.md):
+To enable support for a complex data type, load the [corresponding extension](../configuration/extensions.md):

 - `druid-bloom-filter`: `bloom`
 - `druid-datasketches`: `arrayOfDoublesSketch`, `HLLSketch`, `KllDoublesSketch`, `KllFloatsSketch`, `quantilesDoublesSketch`, `thetaSketch`